1. Ada

 • Upset stomach

-What does the shingles rash look like?
+What does a shingles rash look like?

-The varicella zoster virus which causes shingles lies dormant in the nervous system, so the rash will appear in a dermatomal pattern; a band or area of skin on the body corresponding to a particular set of nerves.
+The varicella-zoster virus which causes shingles lies dormant in the nervous system, so the rash will appear in a dermatomal pattern; a band or area of skin on the body corresponding to a particular set of nerves.
 5 The shingles rash usually appears on the face, neck or one side of the torso.

 Good to know: If the relevant nerves are affected, it is also possible to experience shingles on the leg.
 It is relatively unusual, but also possible, to develop the shingles rash in more than one area of the body, i.e. in relation to more than one set of nerves.
 Even more rarely and especially in people with a compromised immune system, three or more dermatomes may be affected.
 This is a form of the condition known as disseminated zoster.